 At our Danish headquarters, we keep the robots in two different warehouses, so in case there’s a coronavirus outbreak from one warehouse, we can ship from the other.
 This has fortunately not happened.

+How do you think this crisis will shape your company going forward?
+What are some of the lessons learned?
 I think one of the most significant lessons is the importance of dual-sourcing your supply chain and staying in very close contact with each and every supplier.
 I cannot emphasize this enough.
 We have an availability forecast on every single part number, we know our weak parts and make sure there are always back-up plans in place to secure those.

 ***Will the way you operate your business change in the long term as well?***I think we will emerge from this forever changed.
 On the bright side, this has been a big wake-up call that has spurred an amazing amount of production adaptability and increased focus on securing healthy work environments.
 Our new sanitation stations are not going anywhere, even when the virus subsides.

 On the other hand, it saddens me that the interpersonal relations will most likely not go back to the way we used to interact: the handshake, the friendly hug.
 I’m not sure when we will be able to communicate that way again and that saddens me.
 Hopefully one day, this will be possible again.

 How are you and your company handling the pandemic?
 Tell us your story in the comments below 👇